matrix-org/rageshake/docs/submitted_reports.md

 ## Element Android

+There is a historical issue with the naming of files, documented in issue #40

-Log file 0000 is special and
+Log file 0000 is odd, it contains the logcat data if sent

 Log line format:
 ```